mountain-pass/axios-cache-interceptor/README.md

 It uses "`${request.method}#${request.url}`" as a key, for storing cached data (Note: no query params or headers).

-The default caching implementation can be overridden, by providing a custom implementation that implements the `Storage` interface.
+The default caching implementation can be overridden, by providing a custom implementation that implements the `CacheInterface` interface.

 # Install